-The fact that the Complainant was sent an Annual Member Statement, as stated by the Service Provider in its notes of submissions, could not be considered as enabling the Complainant to have knowledge about the matters complained of either.
-This taking into consideration a number of factors including that the said Annual Member Statement was a highly generic report which only listed the underlying life assurance policy.
-The Annual Member Statement issued to the Complainant by MPM included no details of the specific underlying investments held within the policy let alone about their performance.
+The fact that the Complainants were sent an Annual Member Statement, as stated by the Service Provider in its notes of submissions, could not be considered as enabling the Complainants to have knowledge about the matters complained of.
+This taking into consideration a number of factors including that the said Annual Member Statement was a highly generic report which only listed the underlying life assurance policy. (fn.
+26 In case 092/2018 the Annual Member Statement only listed an underlying account held with another third party) The Annual Member Statement issued to Complainants by MPM included no details of the specific underlying investments held within the respective policy/account, which investments contributed to the losses and are being disputed by the Complainants.
+Hence, the Complainants were not in a position to know, from the Annual Member Statement they respectively received, what investment transactions were actually being carried out within their respective portfolio of investments.

-It is also noted that the Annual Member Statement sent to the Complainant by the Service Provider had even a disclaimer highlighting that certain underlying investments may show a value reflecting an early encashment value or potentially a zero value prior to maturity and that such value did not reflect the true performance of the underlying assets.
+It is also noted that the Annual Member Statement sent to the Complainants by the Service Provider had even a disclaimer highlighting that certain underlying investments may show a value reflecting an early encashment value or potentially a zero value prior to maturity and that such value did not reflect the true performance of the underlying assets.